 It is possible to hand-feed kittens with a feeding bottle or a dropper.
 However, you should only do this if the cat is rejected or if the mother is not willing or capable to feed her children.

 During the first week after pregnancy the mother might lose a little blood from her vagina.
 This is nothing to worry about.
 It should stop by itself.

-To avoid any infection you should keep mom and kittens isolated from other cats.
+To avoid any infection you should keep mum and kittens isolated from other cats.

 As long as the mother eats well and behaves normally, there is no need to call in the vet.

 At first all kittens have grey-blue eyes, which seems a bit odd when you see if the first time.
-When they reach the age of 12 weeks the adult colors will appear.
+When they reach the age of 12 weeks the adult colours will appear.

 By the end of the first month kittens should have their baby teeth poking through.
-Around that time you may give them their first small meat feed, such as special kitten food.
+Around that time you may give them their first small meat feed, such as special kitten food or chopped fish.

 During the second month cats start to explore their environment.

 They start to run and play with their brothers and sisters.
 Cats are curious pets, and if you ever doubted this, these weeks will change your mind.

 Do not declaw your kitten if they damage some of your goods.
 Instead, make sure you have cat toys at home.